openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 ## Detection Response Route

 The **Detection Response Route** is the re-entry point to the WFM.
 It unmarshals the protobuf responses from components and converts them into the Track and Detection objects used within the WFM.
 It then optionally performs each of the following actions: track merging, detection padding, detecting moving objects, and artifact extraction.
 It stores the track and detection data in the Redis database and optionally uploads artifacts to an object storage server.

-## Task Response Aggregation Route <small><i>(Not Shown)</i></small>

-The **Task Response Aggregation Route** is one of the exit points for the Detection Response Route.
-It waits until all of the sub-job responses have been retrieved for the current stage (task) of the pipeline, then it invokes the Job Router Route to see if any additional processing needs to be done.
+Then, it invokes the Job Router Route to see if any additional processing needs to be done.

 ## Markup Response Route <small><i>(Not Shown)</i></small>